-To mark 25 years of advancing opportunities for women, the WNY Women's Foundation released the third installment of Pathways to Progress: Accelerating The Possibilities.
-This data-driven report examines key issues impacting women in Western New York - child care, poverty, leadership, education, occupational segregation, and pay equity.
-Building on our 2010 and 2017 reports, it compares conditions for women 25 years ago today and outlines projections for the next two decades.
+To mark 25 years of advancing opportunities for women, the WNY Women’s Foundation released the third installment of Pathways to Progress: Accelerating the Possibilities.
+This data-driven report examines six key issues that disproportionately impact women in Western New York: child care, poverty, leadership, education, occupational segregation, and pay equity.
+Addressing these issues is vital for gender equality, economic security, and prosperity for women, families, and communities.
+Building on our 2010 and 2017 reports, the 2024 report goes beyond in-depth research and data - it serves as a strategic resource and a catalyst for change.

 A logo for pathways to progress celebrating 25 years